 The Hail Mary pass.
 Biden’s emphasis on pushing the U.S. to bring us the “next big thing” in innovation could increase the size of the pie…. but it must be something big.
 Look, as Peggie Noonan pointed out years ago in the Wall Street Journal, when U.S. automobile manufacturing was lost to the Japanese and then to the South Koreans, we invented SUVs.
 When we lost computer manufacturing, we invented the internet (Netscape browser).
 When we lost semiconductor chips to Taiwan, we invented high-end microprocessors…and on and on…. now it is time for the next big thing.
 If we pull this off, then we calm down inflation as this will cause the AS to shift to the right—this will increase the “size of the pie”.
 And this will also increase growth and jobs.
 This will be the veritable Hail Mary pass: President Biden will need all his Irish luck and a four-leaf clover for this one.

-So finally, are you secretly delighted that the Fed will be taken seriously again, but worried about what is coming?
+So finally, you are delighted that the Fed will be taken seriously again, but are you worried about what is coming

 Emphatically not.
 Being a student of history—and there is a huge amount of history in the Rutgers MBA program—the U.S. has been “written off” by much of the rest of the world, time and time again.
 From before General Washington crossed the Delaware on Christmas night, during the Great Depression, before the Union victory at Antietam, right after Pearl Harbor, right after the Battle of Kasserine Pass, after Vietnam, during Stagflation, after 9/11, after Covid, after January 6, 2021…. but this country bounces back every time, stronger than before.